pemesteves/game-adaptivity/README.md

-# Exploring player adaptivity in level design: a platformer case study
+# Exploring Player Adaptivity through Level Design: A Platformer Case Study

 This repository contains the code for two studies of a Master’s thesis on Game Adaptivity, entitled ‘Exploring Player Adaptivity through Level Design: A Platformer Case Study.’